Safety and Support

 Race officers have two categories, Principal (PRO) who runs open meetings, and Club (CRO) who runs club racing.

 Deputy to the RO, the assistant is just that.
 Sometimes they’re a fully qualified RO aiding a less experienced volunteer, or more often than not studying to become a Race Officer in their own right.

 Arguably the most important person on the committee boat, the timekeeper ensures races are started on time, following the correct starting sequence.
 Timekeepers often team up with Race Officers and work as a pair, frequently travelling all over to run racing, again up to and including Olympic level.

 The club is currently desperately short of Timekeepers.

 The starting point for learning Committee Boat skills, absolutely anyone can jump on board and have a go.
 Popular with parents while their kids are racing, helpers are well briefed on roles which vary from hoisting flags to recording finish results.

-If you fancy having a go, please contact Coral in the office who will arrange for you to go out with an experienced team.
+If you fancy having a go, please contact the office who will arrange for you to go out with an experienced team.